 Our proposal will work with a local panel established to make recommendations on local community projects that should receive funding.
 This could range from smaller-scale grants to larger legacy projects.

-This community fund panel will have representation from the local community and have support of the local authority to administer the funds.
+This community fund panel will invite representation from the local community, community councils, the local authority and Banks Renewables.

-Priority will be given to projects within the community council areas of the 9CC group and Kirkconnel and Kelloholm.
+Priority will be given to projects within the community council areas of the nine community council (9CC) group and Kirkconnel and Kelloholm.
+These projects will be identified by the 9CC group and Kirkconnel and Kelloholm through their participation in the community fund panel.

 As well as significant investment during the construction and operation of the windfarm, there will be a community benefit of £5,000 per MW per annum during the life of the windfarm.
 Based on current projections for the 10 turbines this would translate into upto £9M over the life of the wind farm for the local community.
 We will collaborate with local people, community councils and the local authority to determine how this money is used to deliver meaningful impact